alexeymhv/adop-cartridges-cookbook/_docs/recipes/archiving-artefact-to-nexus.md

 }
 ```

-**Note:** The "repositoryId" parameter is not a Nexus repository ID, it is the ID of a server section in your settings.xml file which has then credentials needed for deployment.
+**Note:** The "repositoryId" parameter is not a Nexus repository ID, it is the ID of the server section in your settings.xml file which has the credentials needed for deployment.

 ### Properties